quickdon/DeltaMol/docs/index.md

 4. Train the hybrid SOAP-guided potential using the cached descriptors and the `train-potential` command.

+Both trainers support resuming interrupted runs.
+Pass ``--resume-from`` on the CLI or set ``training.resume_from`` inside an experiment YAML file; either form accepts an output directory containing the latest checkpoint or an explicit checkpoint path such as ``potential_last.pt``.

 When datasets use different field names, specify a mapping between the canonical keys (``atoms``, ``coordinates``, ``energies``, ``forces``) and the raw columns either on the CLI or inside the experiment YAML.
 Additional arrays are